- Elle est battue par les flots, mais ne sombre pas - 1358

 There may never be a right time to have this discussion, but it is long overdue.

 Families have been suddenly and dramatically torn apart and loved ones lost forever, yet again.
 And, no amount of tough talk can restore what those families and friends have had ripped away from them.

 Inconsolable grief lies at the door of too many, who had no other thoughts than to enjoy a winter's night concert, football match, sit and discuss everything and often nothing at a favorite place to eat, or stroll the avenues of the city of light, La Ville Lumière.

 A city that is at the same time ancient as well as modern and who wears her motto, Fluctuat nec mergitur, it is tossed by the waves, but does not sink, endearingly and enduringly well.

 Since Cyrus the Great first sought to extend rights (freedom) from the vestige of the few to humankind as a whole, the idea that everyone; woman, man and child, possesses fundamental human rights, the dignity of which must be universally and resolutely protected, has been the measure by which we judge the degree to which we have 'tamed the savageness of humankind, and made gentle the life of this world.

 Progress has been often slow, and the setbacks to that relentless march are marked by all the places where the poppies grow, and they are many and they dot the globe.

 Notwithstanding, we do not judge human progress by those who violate its most cherished symbols.

-And, after more than a decade of the curtailment of human rights and dignity, safety from random acts of violence is ephemeral, at best.
+And, after more than two decades of the curtailment of human rights and dignity, safety from indiscriminate acts of violence is ephemeral, at best.

 The system designed to provide that modicum of safety is not working, and as currently constituted, cannot work.